-Two stories caught my attention this week, inspiring reflection on a question never far from my mind: “Why are we doing all this parenting?
+Two stories caught my attention, inspiring reflection on a question never far from my mind: “Why are we doing all this parenting?
 What sorts of people are we hoping to raise?”
 One is a New York Times Op-Ed piece by Adam Grant, How to Raise a Creative Child.
 Grant starts off with enticing images of prodigies, who “learn to read at age 2, play Bach at 4, breeze through calculus at 6,” etc.

 Who among us, as a new or soon-to-be parent, has not felt a secret thrill at the possibility of parenting a prodigy?
 In a culture that celebrates winners as vigorously as ours does, we can slip into gifted-child fantasies as easily as a comfortable bathrobe.